m00sfett/NotificationBundler/README.md

-# Notification Bundler (Android, Kotlin, Compose)
+# Notification Bundler

+---

+**ENGLISH**

-**Summary (EN):** The app collects incoming notifications, stores them locally (Room), and delivers them bundled at user‑defined times (WorkManager).
+**Summary:** The app collects incoming notifications, stores them locally (Room), and delivers them bundled at user‑defined times (WorkManager).
 Critical messages can be forwarded immediately; bundled summaries offer actions to deliver now, snooze 15 minutes, or skip.
 All user‑visible text is German (strings.xml); code and comments are in English.

 ## Build
 - Android Studio Hedgehog / Iguana or newer